 New Programs

-The process for proposing and approving new graduate programs at Northeastern University is outlined in the New Degree Program Proposal Guidelines document, which is available on the Registrar’s website.
+The process for proposing and approving new graduate programs at Northeastern University is outlined in the New Degree Program Proposal Guidelines document, which is available on the Office of the Provost’s website.
 Permission to proceed with a new graduate program proposal must first be granted by the relevant College Dean and secondly by the Provost.
 After these two approvals have been granted, preparation of a full proposal for a new graduate program may commence.
 In the case of university-wide academic programs, proposals may be initiated at the Provost’s Office level.

-Proposals for new PhD and non-research doctorate programs must identify an alternative academic credential that may be considered for conferral in those cases when the requirements for the PhD degree are not fulfilled, if such an alternative is appropriate.
+Proposals for new PhD and other doctorate programs must identify an alternative academic credential that may be considered for conferral in those cases when the requirements for the doctoral degree are not fulfilled, if such an alternative is appropriate.

 Revisions to Existing Graduate Programs

-For proposals that involve changes to existing programs, including but not limited to name changes, curricular modifications, credit requirements and other substantive changes, the Graduate Council will consider such changes as follows:
+For proposals that involve changes to existing programs, including but not limited to name changes, curricular modifications, credit requirements and other substantive changes, the UGCC will consider such changes as follows:

-The Graduate Council will consider and vote on all program name changes and significant curricular modifications.
+The UGCC will consider and vote on all program name changes and significant curricular modifications.
 Significant curricular modifications include: changes to the core requirements of the degree program; the addition or removal of courses that are reflected in transcriptable credentials (e.g., major, minor or concentration); the addition or removal of courses outside the program’s home college from program core requirements or elective lists; and changes to the number of credits required to complete the degree.

-The Graduate Council will be informed of any significant changes to elective lists that do not involve courses from outside the program’s home college, or changes to non-transcriptable credentials within a graduate program (e.g., specializations).
-These actions will be included as administrative items on the Graduate Council agenda.
+The UGCC will be informed of any significant changes to elective lists that do not involve courses from outside the program’s home college, or changes to non-transcriptable credentials within a graduate program (e.g., specializations).
+These actions will be included as administrative items on the UGCC agenda.

-The Graduate Council will consider new courses and substantive changes to individual courses brought forward through the curriculum workflow system (Courseleaf or successor system) and placed into either a consent or extracted for regular agenda deliberation.
+The UGCC will consider new courses and substantive changes to individual courses brought forward through the curriculum workflow system (Courseleaf or successor system) and placed into either a consent agenda or extracted for regular agenda deliberation.

 Revisions not explicitly covered by III.A.2 shall be considered on a case-by-case basis at the discretion of the Provost or their designee.